kyma-project/busola/docs/features.md

 > **TIP:** The list is ordered alphabetically.

 - **ADD_CLUSTER_DISABLED** – is used to enable or disable adding a cluster.
 If the function is enabled, you can only add your cluster from BTP cockpit using the KUBECONFIG_ID feature.
-Link to the cockpit is configured under cockpitUrl.
+Link to the cockpit is configured under `cockpitUrl`.

 Default settings: